tjdeveng/KeepTower/MANUAL_TEST_PREFERENCES_REFACTOR.md

 ---

-### Test 11: Admin vs Non-Admin View (V2 Vaults Only)
+### Test 11: Multi-User Security Restrictions (V2 Vaults Only)

-**Objective**: Verify non-admin users see limited UI in Vault Security tab.
+**Objective**: Verify standard users cannot access security-related tabs in V2 vaults.

 **Prerequisites**: V2 vault with admin and standard user accounts

 **Steps**:
 1. Log in as **administrator**
-2. Open preferences → Vault Security tab
+2. Open preferences
-3. Verify all sections visible:
+3. Verify all 4 tabs visible in sidebar:
+   - [ ] Appearance
-   - [ ] Auto-Lock section visible
+   - [ ] Account Security
-   - [ ] FIPS section visible
+   - [ ] Vault Security
-   - [ ] Password History section visible
+   - [ ] Storage
+4. Click each tab and verify all sections accessible

-4. Log out and log in as **standard user**
+5. Log out and log in as **standard user**
-5. Open preferences → Vault Security tab
+6. Open preferences
-6. Verify standard user sees:
+7. Verify only 2 tabs visible in sidebar:
+   - [ ] Appearance
-   - [ ] Auto-Lock section visible (user preference)
+   - [ ] Storage
+8. Verify security tabs are HIDDEN:
-   - [ ] FIPS section visible (user preference)
+   - [ ] Account Security tab NOT in sidebar
-   - [ ] Password History section visible (can manage own history)
+   - [ ] Vault Security tab NOT in sidebar

-**Note**: Both admin and standard users can access Vault Security tab now.
-Admin-only restrictions apply at the page level for user management dialogs, not preferences.
+**Note**: Standard users cannot modify vault-level security policies.
+Only administrators have access to Account Security and Vault Security tabs.

-**Expected Result**: ✅ Both users see full Vault Security tab **Actual Result**: ___________
+**Expected Result**: ✅ Admins see all 4 tabs; standard users see only Appearance and Storage **Actual Result**: ___________
 **Status**: [ ] Pass [ ] Fail [ ] Skip (no V2 vault)